dojot/iotagent-http/example/README.md

 }'
 ```

-This request should give back this message:
+The request should give back a message like this one:

 ```sh
   {